astroxii/classics-collection/README.md

 # Classics Collection

 This repository includes my version of some classic and well known games.
-All are playable in my at https://astroxii-classics-collection.netlify.app/.
+All are playable at https://astroxii-classics-collection.netlify.app/.